Screen print with 24 carat gold leaf on Somerset tub paper 400gsm

 Join as a Patron to receive 10% off editions worth up to £1,000

 EXHIBITION: NOTHING IS FOREVER, 25 JUNE – 19 SEPTEMBER 2010

-Morrison enhanced the beautiful double-height atrium in the Matsudaira Wing with a stunning wall painting in 24 carat gold leaf.
+Morrison enhanced the beautiful double-height atrium in the Matsudaira Wing at the South London Gallery with a stunning wall painting in 24 carat gold leaf over two walls.
 Taking source material from his extensive collection of botanical drawings, Morrison renders an extraordinary combination of outsized plant life, furthering the play on interior and exterior views which characterises the space and indeed the SLG’s whole expansion project

 Nothing is Forever celebrated the completion of the SLG’s £2 million building project, bringing together wall paintings, drawings and text pieces by 20 British and international artists.
 Seamlessly integrating art and architecture, and with each work destined to be embedded in the fabric of the buildings when painted over at the end of the show, Nothing is Forever marked an important and transitional moment in the South London Gallery’s history.